apache/cassandra/doc/source/configuration/cassandra_config_file.rst

 ``dynamic_snitch_badness_threshold``
 ------------------------------------
-if set greater than zero and read_repair_chance is < 1.0, this will allow 'pinning' of replicas to hosts in order to increase cache capacity.
+If set greater than zero and read_repair_chance is < 1.0, this will allow 'pinning' of replicas to hosts in order to increase cache capacity.
 The badness threshold will control how much worse the pinned host has to be before the dynamic snitch will prefer other replicas over it.
 This is